This review will be modified in the coming weeks as we are using the phone as our “daily driver”.

 We did not notice any impact on battery life when using 5G (NR), so that is good.

-So who is this device for then?
+So who is the Fold 2 for then?

 Photographers and designers will love it.
 The way your pictures and designs look on the big screen is simply breathtaking.
 And editing them is also far easier.